speedyankur/FileSyncFramework/README.md

   //Now lets start the download process fileSyncService.startDownloadProcess(function(filesDownloaded){

-  	//this progress callback, it will be called after file is dowloaded and created in local filesystem
+  	//this is progress callback, it will be called after each file is dowloaded and created in local filesystem

   }, function(){

-  	//this success callback, it will be called when all the files are downloaded and created in local system
+  	//this is success callback, it will be called when all the files are downloaded and created in local system

   }, function(e){

   	//this error callback, it will be called when any error occurs while downloading and creating files.
   })